Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 Use the track element and link it to a text file to add captions to the video.
 This element adds functionality to the video player, allowing viewers to toggle captions on and off or switch between different subtitle options. <video controls><source src="http/:example.com" type="video/mp4"><track src="https/:,..." kind="caption" label="english" srclang="en" default>

+HTML Content Identification
+ In HTML, there are tools to indicate the language of your content.
+By setting things up correctly, search engines will understand which language websites are in.
+Spell checkers will provide the appropriate dictionaries, and when a browser reads the content aloud, it will pronounce the words correctly.
+The lang attribute is used to specify the language of a webpage.<html lang="eng">

+Meta charset="UTF-8" Imagine the text on the internet is like a big playground with lots of different characters, letters, and symbols.
+Now, to make sure everyone understands each other, we use something called Unicode, which is like a set of rules for all the characters to play nicely together.
+UTF-8 is like a special rulebook within Unicode that helps handle a huge variety of characters, from regular letters to cool emojis.
+Now, when you visit a website, your computer needs to know which rulebook (UTF-8 in this case) the website is using.
+If it doesn't know, things might get a bit mixed up, and the text could look strange or unreadable.
+To avoid this confusion, websites use a little code called HTML, and within HTML, there's a tag (like a label) called "meta charset."
+By adding this tag and setting it to "UTF-8," it's like telling your computer, "Hey, we're using the UTF-8 rulebook here!"
+This tag is placed in the head section of each webpage, sort of like the instructions at the beginning of a book.
+So, in simple terms, adding a meta charset tag with UTF-8 in HTML is like making sure everyone on the internet playground is reading from the same rulebook, preventing any confusion and making the text look right for everyone.